Sasha Roseneil

-Sasha Roseneil (born 1966) is executive dean of the Faculty of Social & Historical Sciences at University College London where she is professor of Interdisciplinary Social Science.
-She is also a group analyst and a psychoanalytic psychotherapist.
-Roseneil became the vice chancellor of University of Sussex in August 2022, becoming Sussex's ninth vice-chancellor.
+Sasha Roseneil (born 1966) is a group analyst and a psychoanalytic psychotherapist.
+Roseneil became the ninth vice chancellor of the University of Sussex in August 2022.

 Early life and education

-Roseneil obtained a 1st class BSc in eonomics (special subject sociology) from the London School of Economics, where she studied between 1985-1988 before undertaking a Ph.D. at the same institution.
+Roseneil obtained a 1st class BSc degree in economics (special subject sociology) from the London School of Economics, where she studied between 1985 and 1988, before undertaking a Ph.D. at the same institution.
 Roseneil's Ph.D. thesis is titled Feminist political action: the case of the Greenham Common Women's Peace Camp which she completed in 1994.
 Roseneil undertook postgraduate training in Group Analysis at the Turvey Institute for Group Analytic Psychotherapy, and received a postgraduate diploma in Group Analytic Psychotherapy from Oxford Brookes University and the Institute of Group Analysis.